UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 ## Detailed Course Content

 Each day is divided into two sessions and includes a one-hour theoretical lecture, direct coding and then and an exercise using real-world data.
 Over 40 contact hours are provided during the week.
 In addition to in-person support, you will also receive support via Slack for 6 months after the course.
 - Saturday/Sunday: Arrival.
-Welcome and team activities on Sunday afternoon are weather dependent, but might include sea ice-associated activities such as cross country skiing, sledging, sauna or similar.
+Welcome and team activities on Sunday afternoon are weather dependent, but might include sea ice-associated activities such as cross country skiing, sledging, sauna or similar
-- Monday (08:00 – 17:00): Introduction to the course, using variables in R, reading a file, basic functions and statistics, plotting data.
+- Monday (08:00 – 17:00): Introduction to the course, using variables in R, reading a file, basic functions and statistics, plotting data
-- Tuesday (08:00 – 17:00): Probability with R, linear regression, multivariate analysis.
+- Tuesday (08:00 – 17:00): Probability with R, linear regression, multivariate analysis
 - Wednesday (08:00 – 17:00): using loops and conditions in R, automatization of functions with example applications.
-Some useful libraries and using agile R coding.
+Some useful libraries and using agile R coding
-- Thursday (08:00 – 17:00): Non-linear modelling including polynomial regression and GAMs.
+- Thursday (08:00 – 17:00): Non-linear modelling including polynomial regression and GAMs
 - Friday (08:00 – 12:00): BYOD (Bring your own data) or use a provided dataset, plus the opportunity for supported data analysis with course instructors.
-Review of skills learned during the course.
+Review of skills learned during the course
 - Friday (12:00 to late): Departure
 - Saturday: Additional departure if needed for travel schedules